lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2020
+- Citizen 865: The Hunt for Hitler's Hidden Soldiers in America by Debbie Cenziper (April)
 - UNIX: A History and a Memoir by Brian W. Kernighan (April)
 - Getting Things Done by David Allen (April)
 - Ghost Wars by Steve Coll (March)